 Using Pelican and GitHub Pages is quite easy.
 There's one annoying little thing though...
 GitHub Pages assumes

 master branch contains the root folder to be served to the world.
-If you're using the Pelican defaults, the
+If you're using Pelican's default settings, the

 folder is the folder you want to serve.

-would be to save the pelican's root folder (the parent of
+would be to define pelican's root folder - the parent of

 output to be the root.
 Bummer...

 There are those who solve it using two separate repositories: one for the website "source" files, and one for the output which will be served using GitHub Pages.